ddnexus/pagy/docs/toolbox/options.md

 - For example `@pagy.series_nav(**options)`.
 - The options passed to a helper override the options set upstream at any level for the helper output.
 - Otions already consumed upstream are not affected.

+!!!success

+- **Keep options local**
+  - For clarity, set options as close as possible to where they're consumed.
+- **Widen the scope when needed**
+  - Use higher-level options when they conveniently affect broader scopes.
+    !!!